billthefarmer/editor/README.md

 ```

 ### Word count
-The file word count and character count are shown in the title bar.
+The file word count and character count are shown in the toolbar.

 ### Extended selection
 If the file being edited is not a plain text file, selections created